Contemplations

 God Lives

-“My soul thirsts for God, for the living God.”
-(Ps.
-42:2) God is eternal.
-There has never been – and there will never be – a time when God is not, because He is forever “I AM;” the timeless, eternally-existing God.
+"My soul thirsts for God, for the living God."
+(Psalm 42:2) God is eternal.
+There has never been—and there will never be—a time when God is not, because He is forever the "I AM," the timeless, eternally-existing God.
 Man, on the other hand, is mortal.
 We don’t like to...

 The Infinite Power Behind God’s Providential Care

-"It was not you that sent me here, but God."
+“It was not you that sent me here, but God.”
 (Genesis 45:8) The account of Joseph’s life is one of the most prominent displays of the providence of God in all of Scripture.
-Further, though the stories of such notable historical characters as Adam, Noah,...
+Though the stories of such notable figures as Adam, Noah, Abraham, Isaac, and Jacob fill the...

 A Distinction with a Difference